-The reasons for temperature rise
+Reasons for temperature rise

 Temperature-rise test process

-Select a suitable heat sink according to the size of the motor base, and connect the motor to the heat sink.
+Choose a suitable heat sink according to the size of the motor base, and connect the motor to the heat sink.
 The motor and the bracket are fixed by a heat sink, and the part between the bracket and the heat sink is a nylon insulation board.
-Place the sensor on the surface of the gear stepper motor, and then put the motor through the rated conditions to test the surface temperature of the motor.
+Place the sensor on the surface of the gear stepper motor, and then pass the motor through the rated conditions to test the surface temperature of the motor.